A dependent theory with few indiscernibles: Introduction

 \subsection{Description of the paper}

-In Section \ref{sec:Preliminaries} we give some preliminaries on dependent theories and trees.
+In Section \ref{sec:Preliminaries} we give some preliminaries on dependent and strongly dependent theories and trees.
 In Section \ref{sec:Construction} we describe the theory and prove quantifier elimination and dependence.
+In Section \ref{sec:The-inaccessible-case} we deal with the main technical obstacle, namely the inaccessible case.

-In Section \ref{sec:The-main-theorem} we prove the theorem up to inaccessible cardinals, and in Section \ref{sec:The-inaccessible-case} we finish the proof.
-In Section \ref{sec:comments} we explain some of the choices we made during the constructions and discuss strongly dependent theories.
+In Section \ref{sec:The-main-theorem} we prove the main theorem.
+In Section \ref{sec:strongly dependent} we give a parallel result for $\omega$-tuples in strongly dependent theories.